Traditional games of Korea: Kite flying

+Korean kite games are known as Yeonnalligi.
 Kite frames are generally made of bamboo, with paper attached.
 Most kites, rectangular or stingray-shaped, are tethered with string on a reel.
 Kite flying is a traditional winter game for children and adults.
 There is a period of kite flying from New Year's Day to Daeboreum, after which the kite string is cut for it to fly away.
 Kite flying is less common today, due to work obligations, but kites were flown as a distraction from the cold winter.